magicmq/pyspigot/docs/writingscripts.rst

 PySpigot scripts should also have a ``.py`` extension.
 Any files in the ``scripts`` folder that does not end in ``.py`` will not be parsed and loaded.

-Autorun Scripts
+Script Loading
 ***************

-PySpigot can load and run scripts automatically at server start.
-The time at which autorun scripts load as well as which scripts should be automatically run at plugin load can be adjusted in PySpigot's ``config.yml``.
+PySpigot loads and runs all scripts in the scripts folder automatically and in alphabetical order.
+This means that if a script depends on another script, then you should name it such that it falls after the script it depends on alphabetically (so it loads after the script it depends on).

-There are three config options pertaining to autorun scripts:
+There is only one config option related to loading scripts:

-* ``script-load-delay``: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load autorun scripts.
-For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load autorun scripts.
+* ``script-load-delay``: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts.
+For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts.

-* ``autorun-script-enabled``: PySpigot will only load autorun scripts automatically if this is true.
-To either temporarily or permanently disable script autorun without clearing the ``autorun-scripts`` list, set this to false.
-* ``autorun-scripts``: This is a list containing all scripts that should be loaded and run automatically at server startup.
-Script names should include the extension (``.py``).
+Of course, scripts can also be manually loaded using /pyspigot load <scriptname> if you want to load/enable a script after server start/plugin load.

 Script Errors and Crashes
 *************************